 Note: This program does not award Pennsylvania Teacher Certification.

-The Master of Education in Teaching and Learning degree is appropriate for, but not limited to, the following:
+The Master of Education in Teaching and Learning degree is appropriate for, but not limited to individuals:

-- Individuals interested in increasing their skills and knowledge and enhancing their
+- Interested in increasing skills and knowledge and enhancing effectiveness as teacher-leaders

-- Individuals who have an interest in seeking National Board Certification.
+- Who have an interest in seeking National Board Certification